cfdrake/SwiftXDG/README.md

 # SwiftXDG

-Building a command line application in Swift? 🐦
+Building a command line application in Swift? 🐦 Be a good UNIX citizen!

 The [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) specifies where user-specific configuration, data, cache, and runtime files should live and how applications should